Topological constraints on clean Lagrangian intersections from $\mathbb{Q}$-valued augmentations: Introduction

 Let us explain the idea in the case $K=K'\# T_{(2,2m+1)}$ for $m\in \Z_{\geq 1}$.
 It suffices to show that for some field $\bold{k}$, $V_{\bfk}(O)$ cannot be embedded into $V_{\bfk}(K'\# T_{(2,2m+1)})$ by the map of Theorem \ref{thm-3}.
 From the knot DGA of $O$, which is quite simple, it is easy to compute that $V_{\bfk}(O)=\{ Z- x - y + xy=0 \}$.
 However, determining $V_{\bfk} (K'\# T_{(2,2m+1)})$ is hard because the knot DGA is complicated in general.
 As a matter of fact, for the closure of a braid with $n$ strands, the $0$-th homology of its knot DGA has $n(n-1)$ generators and $2n^2$ relations.
 See Subsection \ref{subsubsec-HC0}.

 To solve this problem, we use an algebraic constraint on $V_{\bfk}(K'\#T_{(2,2m+1)})$.
-In Section \ref{subsec-thm1}, by focusing on specific two relations in the $0$-th homology, we will extract a polynomial $P_m\in \Z[\mu^{\pm},U^{\pm}][T]$ defined in an explicit way with the following property:
+In Section \ref{subsec-thm1}, by focusing on specific two relations in the $0$-th homology, we will extract a polynomial $P_m\in \Z[\mu^{\pm},U^{\pm}][T]$ defined inductively on $m$ with the following property for any $K'$:

 Then, the proof of Theorem \ref{thm-1} is reduced to finding $(x,y,Z)\in V_{\bfk}(O)$ such that the $\bfk$-coefficient polynomial $\rest{P_m}{\mu=y^aZ^d,U=Z}$ does not have a root in $\bfk$.
 It is worth noting that this approach does not work if $\bold{k}$ is algebraically closed.
 Actually, we take $\bfk=\Q$ and apply Hilbert's irreducibility theorem in the proof of Theorem \ref{thm-main}.